Intrepid (yacht): America's Cup

 In 1967 Intrepid was skippered by Emil "Bus" Mosbacher, and defeated Australian challenger Dame Pattie.
 Redesigned in 1970 by Britton Chance, Jr. and skippered by Bill Ficker that year, she defeated another Australian challenger, Gretel II.

 Intrepid remained competitive even against aluminum 12-metre yachts.
 Redesigned again, this time by her original designer Olin Stephens, Intrepid was back again for a third time in 1974, skippered by Gerry Driscoll.
 Intrepid came within one race of becoming the only three-time America's Cup defender in history, but lost the final race of the defender trials to Courageous, which would go on to win the Cup that year with Ted Hood at the helm.
 Ted Hood sold Courageous to Ted Turner who went on to win the 1977 America's Cup with her.

 Restoration

 Intrepid underwent a two-year structural restoration, the bustle area was reframed, the bottom replanked for several feet up from the keel, and the deck and deck beams were replaced.
-Today Intrepid is available for charter out of Newport, Rhode Island along with fellow America's Cup winner Freedom and challenger boat Weatherly.
+Today Intrepid is available for charter out of Newport, Rhode Island along with fellow America's Cup winner Weatherly as well as 12mRs Heritage, and American Eagle.